RISC-KC/basic_rv32s/guidelines/development_log.md

 Set Synthesis option to Performance Opti, and Implementation to Performance Explore.
 How much will it change?

-After embedding Dhrystone, synthesis was taking almost 10 minutes; what about this time…
+After embedding Dhrystone, synthesis was taking almost 10 minutes; what about this time...
 Oh, and since I don’t have the RISC-V toolchain on the local system, I looked for a way; a friend suggested Google Colab, so I’m checking it out.
 I’m making with rv32i ilp32 multilib; it indeed takes quite a while, but it’s fast and has ample space, so it seems worth using; I’ve left the build running.